Optimal detection of dissipation in Lindbladian dynamics: Introduction

 When applied to Lindbladian evolution $\calE_t = e^{t\calL}$, this observable takes the form

 where $\{\lambda_i\}$ are the eigenvalues of $\calL$.
-Thus, the statistic $I(t)$ is the average of the factors $e^{t\lambda_i}$ that describe how different components of operators evolve under the dynamics.
+Thus, the statistic $I(t)$ is the average of the factors $e^{t\lambda_i}$ that describe how different eigen-operators of $\calL$ evolve under the dynamics.
 We formalize Bell sampling on quantum channels in Section \ref{subsec:bell_sampling}.

-This quantity behaves differently depending on whether dissipation is present.
-If the dynamics are purely Hamiltonian, then all eigenvalues $\lambda_i$ are purely imaginary, so $\calE_t = -i[H, \cdot]$ is a unitary conjugation channel that simply rotates operators without contracting them, and consequently $I(t) =1$ for all $t$.
-In contrast, the presence of dissipation introduces eigenvalues of $\calL$ with negative real part.
-This leads to $e^{t\lambda_i}$ factors to have magnitude strictly less than $1$, causing $I(t)$ to decrease as $t$ grows.
-Thus, a detectable drop in the Bell identity probability directly certifies the presence of dissipation.
-Our analysis in Section \ref{sec:decay_primitive} shows that if a constant fraction of eigenoperators $\{e^{t\lambda_{i}}\}$ decay at rate at least $\epsilon$, then choosing an evolution time $t = \bigo{\epsilon^{-1}}$ suffices to observe such a decrease with constant probability. \paragraph{Pauli-diagonal setting.} To isolate the effect of dissipation, we first analyze the case where the dissipative part is diagonal in the Pauli basis.
-In this setting, the dynamics are generated by